Dhanush-Sridhar/image-creator/README.md

   - **installer:**
   The installer target option creates a executable .bin file which provides an installer to install the image.
 In combination with a bootable Linux Live system the installer is the best option to install the image on new devices.

 - `--image-type <string>`
   Specifiy the image type.
 The following image types are provided by the script:
   - **production**
     The production image conatins the runtime dependencies and packages for the applications.
 This image type should be used in combination with the installer target (see --image-target).
   - **development**
     The development image is meant to be used as a chroot to build the applications.
 It has the development dependecies and packages installed.
 The image has no X environment, but can also be installed on a device.
   - **installation**
     The installation image creates a minimal Live system which can be used in combination with the installer binary (installer needs to be copied in the installations image) to install the image on a new device.
 The image has no runtime dependecies or packages for the applications itself but all needed functionality to install images from an external location.

+- `--install-qt`
+Installs the Stephan Binner qt version 5.15.0 ubuntu package.

 - `--clean`
 Clean the image-creator environment before creating images.